DAH5/StaticPHP/docs/Getting-Started.md

 - `minify_html_tags_to_preserve`: A string containing a single HTML tag name to preserve and not minify.
 Useful for things like code snippets using the `<pre>` tag.
 Ommit entirely if not needed.
 - `bulk_redirects_filename`: A string containing your preferred filename for the bulk redirects file.
 Defaults to `_bulk_redirects` if not specified.
 - `redirection_template_filename`: A string containing your preferred filename for the redirection template file.
 Defaults to `_redirection_template.html` if not specified.
+- `minify_css_inplace`: A boolean indicating whether StaticPHP should minify CSS files in-place or separate.
+Defaults to `true`.
+See the [Customisation](Customisation.md) page for more details.

 ### Using a Custom Launcher Script